Jeff-Moorhead/musictheorpy/README.rst

 I am always open to hearing people's ideas, so if you have a thought on how the project can improve, please feel free to send me an email at jeff.moorhead1@gmail.com with your name, thoughts on improving the library, and how I can best contact you to continue the discussion.
 I only ask that you be patient, as between work, graduate school, and life, it may take me a few days to respond.
-Read more on contributing in `the docs <https://musictheorpy.readthedocs.io/en/latest/contributing.html>`_.
+Read more on contributing in `the full documentation <https://musictheorpy.readthedocs.io/en/latest/contributing.html>`_.